National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Identification

 Clusters of white to pinkish flowers appear during May.
 Bright red rose hips develop during the summer and remain through winter.
 Leaves are compound and are divided in five to eleven sharply toothed leaflets.
-Look for a small feathery structure (stipules) at the base of each leaf stalk.
+Look for a small feathery structure (stipule) at the base of each leaf stalk.
 Thorns are arched downward along the stem.

 Origin

-Multiflora rose was introduced to the East Coast of the United States from Japan in 1866 as an ornamental shrub.
+Multiflora rose was introduced to the east coast of the United States from Japan in 1866 as an ornamental shrub.
 Later, the plant was promoted as a "living fence" to contain livestock.

 How It Spreads